 The Impact Strong Product Management Has Across Your Organization

-I was lucky to start my career in product management on a team full of A-caliber product leaders at Aprimo, a leading marketing automation software company (acquired by Teradata in 2011).
-It was a very product-centric company – the product management team was trusted with a capital T and had impactful influence throughout the organization.
+I was lucky to start my career in product management on a team full of A-caliber product leaders, at a very product-centric company.
+The product management team was trusted with a capital T and had impactful influence throughout the organization.
 I took this for granted at the time, believing it was the norm.
 It wasn’t.
 We had something special going on, but it took me many years to fully understand what made it so unique.

 Fast forward several years and dozens of clients later, and what I have realized is that it isn’t simply trust in a talented product management team that gives software companies an upper hand.
 Instead, the way you leverage product management to partner with and influence the rest of the organization is what makes product magic happen.